richlamdev/ansible-desktop-ubuntu/README.md

 This is a collection of roles and configuarions I use for my Ubuntu desktop/laptop deployment.

-This Playbook is designed and tested for Ubunutu 24.04 LTS.
+This Playbook is designed and tested for Ubuntu 26.04 LTS.
 This playbook may not work on older versions of Ubuntu without modification.

-Update, 25 April 2026, this playbook is now partially updated and tested on Ubuntu 26.04, however, the following role is not working on Ubuntu 26.04, to be fixed in the near future:

-* `yubikey`

-use the following command to skip the role on Ubuntu 26.04, for now:

-`ansible-playbook main.yml -K -c local --skip-tags yubikey`

 See the [Testing](#testing) section for instructions on how to test this playbook and/or specific roles